zju3dv/Mirrored-Human/README.md

 ## Acknowledgement
 This project is build on our [EasyMocap](https://github.com/zju3dv/EasyMocap).
 We also would like to thank Jianan Zhen and Yuhao Chen for their advice for the paper.
 Sincere thanks to the performers (Yuji Chen and Hao Xu) in the evaluation dataset and people who uploaded the mirror-human videos to the Internet.

-## Recommendations to other works from our group
-Welcome to checkout our work on learning-based feature matching ([LoFTR](https://zju3dv.github.io/loftr/index.html)) and reconstruction ([NeuralBody](https://zju3dv.github.io/neuralbody/) and [NeuralRecon](https://zju3dv.github.io/neuralrecon/)) in CVPR 2021.